Nayan-Chaturvedi/ChaiAurCode/README.md

         }
   ```
-- Above object is used as a broader term, it means, on what you want to use loop, dont confused with javascript object
+- Above object is used as a broader term, it means, on what you want to use loop, don't confused with javascript object
 - In for...of loop, there is no need to worry about initialisation, increment or decrement.
 - Instead of giving names like i,j, it is better to use meaningful name, like greetings, greet, numbers, num etc
 - Map is use to store key, value pair